-Received: 13 December 2013 Accepted: 1 January 2014 Published: 15 January 2014

-7 Abstract

-8 Teaching effectively is a concept that is difficult, if not controversial to define and equally

-9 difficult to measure.
-To most educational planners, ?effectiveness? is the measure of factors

-10 that enhance a child?s learning, irrespective of their background (Moore, DeStafano

-Adelman, 2010).
-While many models of school effectiveness exist, the Five-Factor model

-12 suggests that leadership, acquisition of basic skills, a secure environment, high student

-13 expectations, and frequent performance assessment are critical elements of effectiveness

-14 (Scheerens, 2000).
-The United States generally has these five factors, however only the

-15 element of high student expectations customarily exists in Guatemala.

-17 Index terms-

-18 1 Introduction fter speaking at the 2008 International Literacy

-Conference in Guatemala City, sponsored by the Guatemala Reading Association my interest was piqued, thus I 19 20 began investigating literacy practices between Guatemala and the United States.
-Not only is illiteracy a prevalent problem in the rural parts of Guatemala, but the lack of resources sets limitations on the progress of literacy 21 programs (Meyer, 2008).
-For those teachers and educators from the United States, seeing the conditions and 22 circumstances in which their Guatemalan colleagues must strive to educate their students, it is quite a revelation.
-23 Teaching effectively is a concept that is difficult, if not controversial to define and equally difficult to measure.
-24 To most educational planners, 'effectiveness' is the measure of factors that enhance a child's learning, irrespective 25 of their background ??
-Moore, DeStafano, & Adelman, 2010).
-26
+Abstract-Teaching effectively is a concept that is difficult, if not controversial to define and equally difficult to measure.
+To most educational planners, 'effectiveness' is the measure of factors that enhance a child's learning, irrespective of their background (Moore, DeStafano & Adelman, 2010).
 While many models of school effectiveness exist, the Five-Factor model suggests that leadership, acquisition of basic skills, a secure environment, high student expectations, and frequent performance assessment are critical elements of effectiveness (Scheerens, 2000).
 The United States generally has these five factors, however only the element of high student expectations customarily exists in Guatemala.

+Introduction

+fter speaking at the 2008 International Literacy Conference in Guatemala City, sponsored by the Guatemala Reading Association my interest was piqued, thus I began investigating literacy practices between Guatemala and the United States.
+Not only is illiteracy a prevalent problem in the rural parts of Guatemala, but the lack of resources sets limitations on the progress of literacy programs (Meyer, 2008).
+For those teachers and educators from the United States, seeing the conditions and circumstances in which their Guatemalan colleagues must strive to educate their students, it is quite a revelation.

+Teaching effectively is a concept that is difficult, if not controversial to define and equally difficult to measure.
+To most educational planners, 'effectiveness' is the measure of factors that enhance a child's learning, irrespective of their background (Moore, DeStafano, & While many models of school Adelman, 2010). effectiveness exist, the Five-Factor model suggests that leadership, acquisition of basic skills, a secure environment, high student expectations, and frequent performance assessment are critical elements of effectiveness (Scheerens, 2000).
+The United States generally has these five factors, however only the element of high student expectations customarily exists in Guatemala.

-This paper argues that improvements in teaching and school effectiveness require schools and educators to 31 concentrate on even more primitive elements than those posited by the research.
-While schools in the United 32 States generally benefit from sound school buildings, regular teacher attendance, and educational supplies, this 33 is not the case in Guatemala.
-In a well-established and well organized classroom, print should be everywhere.
-34 It is recommended that each classroom plan to have at least four books per child available at all times (Funk, 35 2008).
-However, due to economics, this is often not possible, so teachers visit their school or public library 36 regularly.
-Books should be rotated regularly so that children are continually exposed to different genres, stories, 37 and forms of print.
-In the United States, the ability to visit a school or local library is often taken for granted, 38 but Guatemalan schools don't have school libraries and public libraries are a rarity.
-39 can be defined as the ability to read and write at a specified age (CIA, 2010a & b).
-Information on literacy, while not a perfect measure of educational results, provides the most easily available and valid comparison for international comparisons.
-Low levels literacy and education in general, can impede the economic development of a country in the current, rapidly changing, technology driven world.
+teaching and school effectiveness require schools and educators to concentrate on even more primitive elements than those posited by the research. schools in the United States generally benefit from sound school buildings, regular teacher attendance, and educational supplies, this is not the case in Guatemala.
+In a well-established and well organized classroom. print should be everywhere.
+It is recommended that each classroom plan to have at least four books per child available at all times (Funk.
+2008).
+However, due to economics, this is often not possible, so teachers visit their school or public library regularly.
+Books should be rotated regularly so that children are continually exposed to different genres, stories, and forms of print.
+In the United States, the ability to visit a school or local library is often taken for granted, but Guatemalan schools don't have school libraries and public libraries are a rarity.